 Premium asphalt shingle roofs can now be crafted with roofing systems that offer a 50-year warranty.
 These shingles are made from upgraded materials and are heavier and more robust than standard shingles.

-It is essential to get a quality installation on your 50-year shingle roofing system.
-Otherwise, you will have paid a premium price for the materials, but the installation cannot handle the longevity of those materials.
-Many roofs can fail due to inferior installation, poor ventilation, and the lack of a proper design for wind or weather.
+Getting a quality installation on your 50-year shingle roofing system is important.
+If the company installs the materials incorrectly, you waste a lot of money.
+Many roofs can fail due to poor installation, bad ventilation, and the lack of a proper design for wind or weather.
 If you spend the money on the best materials available, you must find an installer who can install them properly.

 A complete asphalt stone-covered shingle roof system consists of the following: